YHQiu/CommixtureTransitionVC/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+In your webvc.m
+CTCommixtureTransitionRegesterVC(webvc)

+Now all things are ready!!

+When you push webvc, the CTComixtureTransition will preload your ViewController!

 ## Requirements

 ## Installation